VassilievVV/SpreadCommander/README.md

 ## UPDATES

+### Version 2.3
+- Update F# engine.
+ILGPU package is included.
+- Fix more GDI leaks in syntax editor.
+- Third-party components are updated.

 ### Version 2.2
 - Update F# engine and built-in components.
 - Fix some GDI leaks in syntax editor.